shlomif/how-to-share-code-online/README.md

 As a general rule, it is a better idea to share the code as text, as that can be compiled and run.

-When you do need to share [screenshots](https://en.wikipedia.org/wiki/Screenshot) of the code, try using a screenshot tool (such as the Print-Screen button), rather that a camera (e.g: a smartphone's).
+When you do need to share [screenshots](https://en.wikipedia.org/wiki/Screenshot) of the code, try using a screenshot tool (such as the Print-Screen button), rather than a camera (e.g: a smartphone's).

 ### How to upload the code